 Property Name Description Number of lines displayed The number of lines displayed by the control.
 This is not the number of records retrieved or displayed, but the vertical size of the control.
 If you set this number to 10 and there are only 5 records to display, the control size is still 10 lines.
 The number of lines displayed is related to the Allow multiple selections setting.
 When Allow multiple selections is set to True, the number of lines displayed is always 3 (or more).
 When Allow multiple selections is set to False, you can set the number of lines to 1 or to 3 or greater.
 You cannot set it to 2 because it does not leave enough space for the browser to display scroll bars.
 If you set it to 2, Designer generates a warning in the Project Checker view and resets it to 3.
-Show 2 lists When set to True, two lists are displayed.
-A list on the left displays the unselected values, and the list on the right displays the selected values.
-The Allow multiple selections property must be set to True.
-If set to false Show 2 lists is ignored.
-Sort Entries When set to True, sorts results in ascending order.
-For details, see "Sort Order" on page 137.
+NOTE: When displaying large result sets in a multivalued control, different browsers render controls at different speeds.
+We recommend limiting the number of lines displayed in a control to a maximum of 150 lines.
+Sort Entries When this option is set to True, sorts results in ascending order.
+For details, see "Sort Order" on page 104.